 Awareness of the impact measures taken might have on protected characteristics and take appropriate action to mitigate that impact.
 E.g. What might the impact be on those who are in high risk category.

-In the office, the desks are nearly 2 metres apart, and once people are sat at their desks they will be 2 metres apart.
+When we are permitted to return fully to the office, the desks are nearly 2 metres apart, and once people are sat at their desks they will be 2 metres apart.
 There are three ‘pods’ of staff with only one member of each ‘pod’ present in the office at any one time, significantly increasing the distance between staff at the office.

 Desks are not directly facing each other.
 There is sufficient room in the office to maintain social distance, which the UK Government has now reduced to 1-metre plus.